Australian Specialty Coffee Beans – Fresh, Premium & Locally Roasted

 Piccolo Latte

 A ristretto in a 100ml glass topped with steamed milk.
-Intense espresso character in a tiny serve — popular in Melbourne's specialty café scene.
+Intense espresso character in a tiny serve — popular in Melbourne's specialty scene.

-What is the Australian Signature Coffee?
+What Is Australia's Signature Coffee?

-A flat white consists of a double ristretto — a shorter, more concentrated espresso extraction — with around 120–130ml of microfoam milk poured on top.
-It is served in a small ceramic cup, never a large glass.
+The flat white is Australia's signature coffee.
+It was created in Australian (and New Zealand) cafés in the 1980s and is now served worldwide — from London to New York to Tokyo.
+A flat white consists of a double ristretto — a shorter, more concentrated espresso — with around 120–130ml of microfoam milk poured on top, served in a small ceramic cup, never a large glass.

 What makes it special is the ratio: far more coffee flavour relative to milk than a latte, but smoother and creamier than a macchiato.
-The microfoam is silky and integrated — you don't see a thick layer of foam on top.
-The espresso and milk become one.
+The microfoam is silky and integrated — no thick layer of foam on top; the espresso and milk become one.
+When Starbucks added the flat white to its global menu in 2015, it was a formal acknowledgement of Australia's influence on world coffee culture.

-What Coffee is Unique to Australia?
+What Coffee Is Unique to Australia?

+Two drinks are uniquely Australian: the flat white (creamy, small, double ristretto) and the long black (espresso over hot water, crema intact).
+Both reflect Australia's obsession with espresso quality over volume.
 Unlike most countries where coffee culture was imported wholesale from Italy or America, Australia developed its own café vocabulary.
-The long black came from Italian espresso traditions but evolved into something distinctly local — smaller, stronger, and served with the crema carefully preserved by adding the espresso to water (not water to espresso).
+The long black came from Italian espresso traditions but evolved into something distinctly local — smaller, stronger, and served with the crema preserved by adding espresso to water (not water to espresso).
+Both drinks reflect the same philosophy: more coffee, less fluff.

-What is the Most Ordered Coffee in Australia?
+What Is the Most Ordered Coffee in Australia?

-Industry data from café POS systems consistently shows the flat white at the top of the order board across every major Australian city.
-This reflects Australian consumers' preference for strong espresso character balanced with creamy milk — neither too aggressive nor too diluted.
+The flat white is Australia's most ordered coffee, accounting for roughly 30–35% of all café coffee orders nationally.
+Industry data from café POS systems consistently shows the flat white at the top of the order board across every major Australian city — reflecting consumers' preference for strong espresso character balanced with creamy milk.

-• 1st — Flat White: ~30–35% of orders
+1. Flat White — ~30–35% of orders

-• 2nd — Latte: ~20–25% of orders
+2. Latte — ~20–25% of orders

-• 3rd — Cappuccino: ~15–20% of orders
+3. Cappuccino — ~15–20% of orders

-• 4th — Long Black: ~10–15% of orders
+4. Long Black — ~10–15% of orders

 Best Specialty Coffee Beans in Australia